A People's Geography of American Empire

 The program will make a geographical contribution to the study of American Empire by examining the making and remaking of imperial places, and using place-based approaches to examine hierarchies of race, nationality, class, and gender.
 Book and article authors include Cynthia Enloe, Catherine Lutz, Roxanne Dunbar-Ortiz, David Vine, Howard Zinn, Patricia Limerick, Leslie Marmon-Silko, Dahr Jamail, Richard Drinnon, Jean Bricmont, Rinku Sen, Jeremy Scahill, Robert Kaplan, and Michael Ignatieff.
 While some of the histories of conflict and suffering may be difficult to learn, imperial places also offer stories of cooperation and resilience, healing, and hope.

-community studies, geography, and international studies.
+This offering will prepare you for careers and advanced study in: community studies, geography, and international studies.

 Classes on Tuesday 9:30-3:00, Wednesday morning 9:30-12:00, and Thursday, 9:30-3:00.